Site Architecture SEO & Silo Tactics

-One of the top strategies used in 2018, and that is very likely to see success in 2019 is to buy PBN backlinks to all of your silo pages.
+One of the top strategies used in 2018, and that is very likely to see success is to buy PBN backlinks to all of your silo pages.
 Internal links are important, but building backlinks outside of your website is absolutely necessary if you wish to see success in the short and long term of your online business.

 Growing each of these silos can be challenging, but the reward is well worth it.
 You’ll not only end up with a very well-structured website, but you’ll reap many SEO benefits from this practice.
 Just remember to follow the pointers we’ve given you throughout this section and you’ll do great.